ombrellus/MewgenicsScriptResources/gon_files_resources.md

 >[!NOTE]
 >These statuses can be given as parameter a list of an integer and a float [X Y] where X = status stacks Y = chance of applying

+### The full list of statuses ripped from the source code are [here.](https://github.com/NancokPS2/mewgenics-gon-map/blob/main/Statuses.txt) HOWEEVER, keep in mind that because some of these statuses are either unused or not fully coded, they have potential to break or crash on use.

+" X statuses "

 * `Shield X`
 * `Burn X`
 * `Bleed X`